-Oryx Petroleum's undiscounted long-term liabilities as at December 31, 2018 primarily consist of (i) \$77.1 million owed under the Loan Facility, and (ii) \$80.8 million of principal and accrued interest potentially owed under the contingent consideration obligation to the vendor of the Hawler license area.
+Oryx Petroleum's undiscounted long-term liabilities as at December 31, 2019 primarily consist of (i) \$80.1 million owed under the Loan Facility, and (ii) \$75.7 million of principal and accrued interest potentially owed under the contingent consideration obligation to the vendor of the Hawler license area.
 To date, Oryx Petroleum has been successful in restructuring the Loan Facility with AOG to defer maturity.
-Likewise, the Corporation has mitigated against the full balance owed under the contingent consideration obligation to the vendor of the balance over and payable by negotiating amendments to the original purchase agreement to schedule payment of the balance over several years in the event the liability is triggered.
-Each amendment except the last has expired when the liability has not been triggered by a defined date.
-The current amendment may expire on September 30, 2019.
+Likewise, the Corporation has, in the past, mitigated against the full balance owed under the contingent consideration obligation to the vendor of the Hawler license area from becoming due and payable by negotiating amendments to the original purchase agreement to schedule payment of the balance over several years in the event the liability is triggered.
+No such schedule of payments currently exists.
+In the event a triggering event appears likely, the Corporation may seek to negotiate a schedule of payments similar to those obtained under past amendments.

 The above liabilities could limit Oryx Petroleum's ability to access equity funding or to borrow funds.
-Further, inability of the Corporation to obtain further restructuring of the Loan Facility or to maintain a suitable scheduling of payments for the contingent consideration obligation could result in an event of default under the applicable agreements and a Material Adverse Effect.
+Further, inability of the Corporation to obtain further restructuring of the Loan Facility or to secure a suitable scheduling of payments for the contingent consideration obligation could result in an event of default under the applicable agreements and a Material Adverse Effect.